Planning for the Fall 2021 Semester

 For complete information regarding dining on campus, please visit the Campus Dining website.

 You will continue to have access to academic advising, financial aid services, health services, career services, mental health services, and many others.
-If necessary, we are ready to offer these and other services virtually as we have done during our remote period during previous semesters.
+If necessary, we are ready to offer these and other services both live and virtually as we have done during our remote period during previous semesters.

-- Face coverings will be required for everyone in common areas
+- Face coverings will be required for unvaccinated individuals in common areas

 - Common areas like hallways, elevators, stairwells, lounges, and offices will be outfitted with signage to assist people in socially distancing.